andela-technology/qualified-docs/content/reference/features/candidates/index.md

 ## Assessments

-At the bottom you'll find a tabbed section that contains all the details about the assessments taken by the developer.
+At the bottom, you'll find a tabbed section that contains all the details about the assessments taken by the developer.

-Each assessment is in it's own tab, and you can switch between them by clicking the title.
+Each assessment is in its own tab.
+You can switch between assessments by clicking the title.
 The icon next to the tab shows you the status of the assessment: _Started_ (<span class="icon-status-new"></span>) or _Submitted_ (<span class="icon-status-done"></span>).
 If an assessment was interactive, you'll see an Interact icon (<span class="icon-interact-session"/>) as well.

 Each assessment includes a list of the solutions within that assessment.
 You can quickly see how well the developer did on a particular challenge within that table, or click on the title of a challenge to jump down to learn more about their solution.